Reinforcement Learning for Robotic Manipulation using Simulated Locomotion Demonstrations: Experiments

 \subsection{Fetch Arm Multiple Object Environments}

-For environments with $N$ objects, we reuse the locomotion policies trained on the \textit{PickAndPlace} task with single objects, and obtain an individual SLD reward for each of $N$ objects.
-We train $N+1$ action-value functions in total, i.e. one for each SLD reward and one for the environmental sparse rewards.
-The manipulation policy is trained using the gradient in Eq.~\ref{eq:policy_bot_multi_modify}.
+For environments with $N$ objects, we reuse the locomotion policies trained on the \textit{PickAndPlace} task with single objects, and obtain an individual SLDR for each one of $N$ objects.
+We train $N+1$ action-value functions in total, i.e. one for each SLDR and one for the environmental sparse rewards.
+The manipulation policy is trained using the gradient in Eq. \ref{eq:policy_bot_multi_modify}.

-Inspired by~\cite{PlappertHER2}, we randomly select between two initialisation settings for the training: (1) the targets are distributed on the table (i.e. an auxiliary task) and (2) the targets are stacked on top of each other (i.e. the original stacking task).
+Inspired by \cite{PlappertHER2}, we randomly select between two initialisation settings for the training: (1) the targets are distributed on the table (i.e. an auxiliary task) and (2) the targets are stacked on top of each other (i.e. the original stacking task).
 Each initialisation setting is randomly selected with a probability of $0.5$.
 We have observed that this initialisation strategy helps HER-based methods complete the stacking tasks.
-From Fig.~\ref{fig:learning_stack}, we find that HER-Sparse+SLDR achieves better performance compared to HER-Sparse, HER-Sparse+RND and HER-Dense in the 2-object stacking task (Stack2), while other methods fail.
-On the more complex 3-object stacking task (Stack3), HER-Sparse+SLDR is the only algorithm to succeed.
-HER-Sparse+RND occasionally solves the Stack3 task with fixed random seeds but the performance is unstable across different random seeds and multiple runs.
+From Figure \ref{fig:learning_stack}, we find that HER-Sparse+SLDR achieves better performance compared to HER-Sparse, HER-Sparse+RND and HER-Dense in the 2-object stacking task (\textit{Stack2}), while other methods fail.
+On the more complex 3-object stacking task (\textit{Stack3}), HER-Sparse+SLDR is the only algorithm to succeed.
+HER-Sparse+RND occasionally solves the \textit{Stack3} task with fixed random seeds but the performance is unstable across different random seeds and multiple runs.